DanoDataScientist/medicare-ipps-sqlite/README.md

 * LibreOffice Calc 4.2

 ##### Retrieve data
+* To retrieve the data files, run the following command from the terminal:
-* Run the following command: `python main.py --retrieve`
+  `python main.py --retrieve`
 * The Medicare data files will be downloaded and extracted into the `data/` directory.
 * The USDA data file will be downloaded into the `data/` directory.
 * Save the USDA data in CSV format:
-  * Open the `USDA_FEA_DataDownload.xls` file in LibreOffice Calc.
+  * Open the `data/USDA_FEA_DataDownload.xls` file in LibreOffice Calc.
   * Select the `RESTAURANTS` tab.
   * Go to "File" > "Save As...".
-  * Save with the original name (except with .csv extension) in the `data/` directory.
+  * Save the CSV file as `USDA_FEA_DataDownload.csv` in the `data/` directory.
-  * Save the data with File type = Text CSV
+  * Specify: File type = "Text CSV"
-  * Specify: Character set = Unicode (UTF-8)
+  * Specify: Character set = "Unicode (UTF-8)"
   * Specify: Field delimiter = `,` (comma)
   * Specify: Text delimiter = `"` (double quote)
-  * Select checkbox for: Save cell content as shown
+  * Select checkbox for: "Save cell content as shown"
   * Leave other checkboxes unselected.

 ##### Initialize database
-* You must retrieve the data before proceeding with the next step.
+* You must retrieve the data files before proceeding with the next step.
-* To insert the Medicare data and USDA data into a SQLite database, run the following command: `python main.py --init`
+* To insert the data into a SQLite database, run the following command from the terminal:
-* You must complete this step before you can purge the database or run the analysis.
+  `python main.py --init`

 ##### Purge database (optional)
-* You must initialize the database before you can proceed with the next step.
+* You must initialize the database before you can purge the database.
-* To purge data from the SQLite database (all tables are dropped), run the following command: `python main.py --purge`
+* To purge data from the SQLite database (all tables are dropped), run the following command from the terminal:
+  `python main.py --purge`

 ##### Run analysis
-* You must initialize the database before you can proceed with the next step.
+* You must initialize the database before you can run the analysis.
-* To begin the analysis, run the following command: `python main.py --analyze`
+* To begin the analysis, run the following command from the terminal:
+  `python main.py --analyze`

 #### Links to data pages